What is the menopause?

 - Discussing your practical needs with your line manager, HR or another manager you feel comfortable talking to.

-- Seeking advice from the Occupational Health service.
-Employees can make a self-referral to occupational health but the University will not be able to implement any recommendations including work place adjustments unless the individual gives consent for a management referral which will usually be initiated through HR.
+- Seeking advice from the Occupational Health Service.
+Staff can make a self-referral but the University will not be able to implement any recommendations for work place adjustments unless the individual gives consent for a management referral which will usually be initiated through HR.
 Occupational Health will advise on this as necessary.

-- Seeking confidential support from Staff Counselling and Support Services.
-Staff are able to contact the service through a self-referral.
+- Seeking support from Staff Counselling and Psychological Support.
+This service is completely confidential and staff are able to contact the service through a self-referral.

 External sources of information

-- National Institute for Health and Care Excellence (NICE) guidelines.
-These explain how your GP will determine what types of treatments and interventions they can offer you.
+- The National Institute for Health and Care Excellence (NICE): these guidelines explain how your GP will determine what types of treatments and interventions they can offer you.

-- Henpicked provides information on managing menopause, and an insight into women's stories.
+- Henpicked: provides information on managing the menopause and personal insights.

-- Faculty of occupational medicine provides information about menopause within the workplace.
+- The Faculty of Occupational Medicine: provides information about menopause within the workplace.